salarmehr/IDEA-gitignore/README.md

 Unlike Netbeans, in Jetbrains IDEs, the setting files related to user and team are stored in the same folder.
 This makes trouble when we need to track changes in the git.

 IDEA suggests a [blacklist](https://intellij-support.jetbrains.com/hc/articles/206544839) strategy.
-However after using its products for years, it revealed that it is safer and actually more convenient to do the reverse, white list strategy.
-I mean ignoring all `.idea` files and adding only team related settings explicitly.  (instead of adding all and ignoring some).

-This repository provides a `.gitignore` file that is needed to be placed in `.idea/` folder of your project.
+However this strategy exposed a number of trouble for my team.
+We come up to use a white list strategy instead and only tracking the files that should be logically and practically identical for all team members.
-By using this strategy, only files which should practically be identical for all team members are tracked in the git.
+This repository provides a `.gitignore` file that should be placed in `.idea` folder of your project.